Last Updated on June 19, 2023 by Chase Manhattan

 Since oxygen sensors are integrated into the exhaust system of your vehicles, they are prone to getting dirty.

 Toxic gases including Carbon Monoxide (CO), Hydrocarbon (HC), Nitrogen Dioxide (NO2), and fuel contaminate the sensor and impact its performance.
+Since oxygen sensors are located upstream of the catalytic converter, they receive the full brunt of the unfiltered exhaust gases.

 Before you start, you need to have all the needed equipment and tools to clean an oxygen sensor.

 You don’t need many tools while cleaning an oxygen sensor, you just need to make sure that you are protected.
-Wear safety gloves and glasses while cleaning the sensor.
+Wear safety gloves and glasses while cleaning the oxygen sensor.

 WD-40, gasoline, an industrial bucket, or some kind of industrial container will be required as well.

-Locate The Sensor
+Locate The O2 Sensors

 Depending on the car’s brand and model, it may have more than one O2 sensor.
-The location of these sensors is different for each model.
+The location of these o2 sensors is different for each model.
 Consult with your manual to find the exact location of the sensor.

 Make sure that the vehicle is on level ground, is in the park position and that the emergency brake is engaged before lifting the car.